Productivity & Workflow

 # Now safely deduplicate original.txt

-When a line appears multiple times, which copy do you keep?
+When a line appears more than once, which copy do you want?

-• Keep first: Preserves original data order (default for most tools)
+• Keep first: Preserves original order (the default for most tools)

-• Keep last: Useful when later entries are more recent/accurate
+• Keep last: Better when newer entries are more accurate

-• Case-sensitive: "Apple" and "apple" are different → both kept
+• Case sensitive: "Apple" and "apple" are treated as different, so both stay

-• Case-insensitive: "Apple" and "apple" are the same → one removed
+• Case insensitive: "Apple" and "apple" are treated as the same, so one gets removed

 "example"